huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Happiness comes from being grateful for what you already have.
 Being upset over what you don't have is to waste what you do have.
 Never let the things you want make you forget the things you already have.
 You have to want what you already have.
 [Remember that what you now have was once among the things you only hoped for.](https://www.goodreads.com/quotes/169009-do-not-spoil-what-you-have-by-desiring-what-you)

 [If you look at what you have in life, you'll always have more.
 If you look at what you don't have in life, you'll never have enough.](https://www.goodreads.com/quotes/10179235-if-you-look-at-what-you-have-in-life-you-ll) [Don’t let the pursuit of more stop you from enjoying what you already have.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/) [Never let the quest for more distract you from the beauty of enough.](https://x.com/SahilBloom/status/1607057493762658306?lang=en) Enough is enough.
 Moderation/Harmony is key.
+You are already as perfect as you are now.

 [If you’re going to pursue “more”, remember to keep your life balanced, especially in terms of your health and relationships.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/)

-There is no such achievement you could possibly achieve that will make you any happier than you are right now—you are already as perfect as you are now.

 [Life is only 4000 weeks long.](https://www.amazon.de/-/en/Oliver-Burkeman/dp/0374159122) Make the rest of your life the best of your life.
 [Don't live the same year 75 times and call it a life.](https://www.goodreads.com/quotes/1346035-don-t-live-the-same-year-75-times-and-call-it) Inject some planned spontaneity and adventures into your days.
 Every time you do something that is one less time you could do it — cherish every moment of your life like it is your last — because it very likely might be.
 Every single thing you do today is something that your ninety-year-old self would wish they could go back and do.
 The good old days are happening RIGHT NOW.